 The inscription or legend would usually conclude in the same

-official government order with words such as "respect this
+manner as an official government order with words such as

-inscriptions displayed below conclude with the expression "let it (the
+below conclude with the expression "let it (the

 command) be executed as fast as Lu Ling."
-Lu Ling was a famous runner in ancient China.
+Lu Ling was a famous runner

 Daoist magic writing (fuwen 符文) is also

-as Daoist magic script characters, Daoist magic figures,
+known as Daoist magic script characters, Daoist magic

-read and understand this magic writing and the characters
+understand this magic writing and the characters can

-from sect to sect.
-Their method of writing is passed
+differ from sect to sect.
+Their method of writing is

 If magic writing were easy to understand then anyone could